hashicorp/design-system/website/docs/components/flyout/partials/code/component-api.md

 ### Contextual components

-The title, description and the content are passed into the Flyout as yielded components, using the `Header`, `Description`, and `Body` keys.
+The title, description and the content are passed into the Flyout as yielded components, using the `Header`, `Description`, `Body`, and `Footer` keys.

 #### Flyout::Header